 Can we take you to lunch?
 Dr. Kathy Gould, Associate Dean for Biomedical Sciences, and Dr. Roger Chalkley, Senior Associate Dean for Biomedical Research, Education, and Training, would like to treat you to lunch and talk about postdoctoral fellow policies, logistics, and resources.
 Email email@example.com to get started.

-How to advertise your open Postdoc Position
+How can I advertise my open Postdoc Position?

 Has a colleague or university partner submitted a job opening to you to share with trainees?
 We are happy to advertise this position on our website and in our bimonthly newsletter.